Traffic light: Green arrows

 Arrow aspects may be used to permit certain movements or convey other messages to road users.
 A green arrow may display to require drivers to turn in a particular direction only or to allow drivers to continue in a particular direction when the signal is red.
 Generally, a green phase is illuminated at the beginning of the green phase (a "leading turn") or at the end of the green phase (a "lagging turn").
 An 'indicative arrow' may be displayed alongside a green light.
 This indicates to drivers that oncoming traffic is stopped, such that they do not need to give way to that traffic when turning across it.
 As right-turning traffic (left-side drive) or left-turning traffic (right-side drive) does not normally have priority, this arrow is used to allow turning traffic to clear before the next phase begins.

-Some variations exist on this set up.
+Some variations of this setup exist.
 One version is a horizontal bar with five lights – the green and amber arrows are located between the standard green and amber lights.
-A vertical five-light bar holds the arrows underneath the standard green light (in this arrangement, the amber arrow is sometimes omitted, leaving only the green arrow below the steady green light, or possibly an LED-based device capable of showing both green and amber arrows within a single lamp housing).Some newer LED turn arrows seen in parts of Canada are capable of multicoloured animation.
-Such lights will often display a flashing and animated green or amber arrow when the dedicated turn is allowed but then transform into a red arrow on a white background with a red line through it, emphasising that the turn is no longer allowed.
-These lights will also often have the words "no turn" displayed, or an explanatory reason why the turn is not allowed, such as "train" in the case of a rail or light rail crossing.
+A vertical five-light bar holds the arrows underneath the standard green light.
+In this arrangement, the amber arrow is sometimes omitted, leaving only the green arrow below the steady green light, or possibly an LED-based device capable of showing both green and amber arrows within a single lamp housing.